serhiyb/dietas-guide/chullachaqui.md

 ![Chulluchaqui](/assets/images/small/chulluchaqui.jpg)

 Chulluchaqui Caspi is known as a protector of the jungles.
-Acting as a guardian and protector to the student, this plant offers true wisdom of the forest, opening the dietero up to many other master plants.
+Acting as a guardian and protector to the student, this plant offers true wisdom of the forest, opening the dietero up to many other Master Plants.

 The Chuluchaqui Dieta Kit package contains:
 - 6 tea bags of Pau D'Arco